adampl2/CryptoSwap/README.md

 ### Wireframes

 Wireframes were created for desktop and mobile view.
-They were made to help me visualise the layout of the website before it was finished and make any tweaks easier.
+They were made to help me visualize the layout of the website before it was finished and make any tweaks easier.

 * Desktop
   * Navbar + converter - [View](docs/wireframes/Desktop%201.jpg)